CalfCrusher/SSHBastard/README.md

 # SSHBastard
-**A tool to scan CIDR range, searching SSH servers and try to bruteforce them using wordlists using wordlists**
+**A tool to scan CIDR range, searching SSH servers and try to bruteforce them using wordlists**

 ## Disclaimer